DNQT/Predizione-del-prezzo-delle-auto-usate-nel-mercato-indiano-/README.md

 Mark obtained: 29/30

-Please note that the entire report is written in italian language.
-If you want to check the code, you can do it downloading the appropriate file.
+Please note that the entire report is written in italian language and to develope the code i use Knime Platform.
+If you want to check the code, you can do it downloading the appropriate knwf file.